How to access Vumerity from Jordan, the named-patient import pathway, 2026

 Will insurance cover this?
 Cash-pay is the default.
 Some Jordanian private insurers consider case by case; we supply documentation but do not process claims directly.

 Reserve Meds is a US-based concierge coordinator for cross-border specialty medicine.
-We are in pre-launch; service availability is limited to our first cohort and published timelines are indicative, not guarantees.
+We are not a pharmacy, not the prescriber, and not the manufacturer.
 Cash-pay.
 Export-only (US → overseas).
 Composite case examples.
 Not medical advice.